 Landlord Right of Entry

-- Kentucky landlords are required to provide tenants with two (2) days notice before entering the premises.
+- Kentucky landlords must provide tenants with two (2) days’ notice before entering the premises.
 (KRS § 383.615)

-- Landlords are able to enter the premises without giving notice in emergency situations.
+- Landlords can enter the premises without giving notice in emergencies.
 (KRS § 383.615)

 Additionally, Kentucky law requires: